humblejay/simdevice/Readme.txt

 For local development & testing
 Add this in secrets.json file
-(right click project in Visual Studio > Manage User Secrets) OR run "dotnet user-secrets" and use options to list, set, remove secrets  OR use extension ".NET Core User Secrets"
+  Right click project in Visual Studio > Manage User Secrets) OR Run "dotnet user-secrets" and use options to list, set, remove secrets  OR Use extension ".NET Core User Secrets" OR
+  Copy below settings into appsettings.json
 ----------------------------------------
 {
-  "DpsIdScope": "0ne0000476D",
+  "DpsIdScope": "<ID Scope>",
   "DPSPrimaryKey": "<Primary key"

  }